ziggydale45/IDD-Fa19-Lab3/README.md

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
-Show us your solution.**
+Show us your solution.** video

 ## Part C. Voltage Varying Sensors

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
-What voltage values do you see from your force sensor?**
+What voltage values do you see from your force sensor?** between 0 and 1000 (depending on how hard i squeeze)

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

 **c.
-Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?** took out the resistor

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**